Skip to main content

 State senior simplified SNAP options

-• What it is: A state SNAP option that lets certain people use SNAP for prepared meals at approved restaurants.
+• What it is: A state SNAP option that lets certain SNAP households use benefits for prepared meals at approved restaurants.

-• Who can get it: In an RMP state, all members of the SNAP household must be age 60 or older, disabled, homeless, or the spouse of an eligible client.
+• Who can get it: In an RMP state, every member of the SNAP household must be age 60 or older, disabled, homeless, or the spouse of an eligible client.

-• How it helps: It matters most if you cannot cook, do not have a safe kitchen, or are staying somewhere without food storage.
+• How it helps: It matters most if you cannot cook, do not have a safe kitchen, or do not have steady food storage.

 • How to apply: First qualify for SNAP.
-Then check whether your state operates RMP.
+Then ask if your EBT card is coded for restaurant meals.

 • What it is: A seasonal produce program for low-income seniors.